unibo-spe/spe-slides/content/04-build-automation/_generator.md

 #### Why?

 1. **Performance**
-    * Gradle caches intermediate build results, using input and output markers to undersand whether or not some task is *up to date*
+    * Gradle caches intermediate build results, using input and output markers to understand whether or not some task is *up to date*
     * This allows for *much* faster builds while working on large projects
         * Time to build completion can decrease a dozen minutes to seconds!
 2. **Continuous build**